 Labor’s Daniel Andrews is seeking a third term as Premier.
 His opponent is Coalition leader Matthew Guy.
 Greens and independent candidates are expected to be competitive in seats across the state.

-Over the next few days, we’ll summarise policy promises for a few key issues, starting with climate change.
+Over the next few days, we’ll summarise policy promises for a few key issues.
+In this post: health.

 Issues with Victoria’s health system were aggravated by the pandemic.
 Earlier this year, a ‘code brown’ emergency was declared in Victoria’s hospitals due to “extreme pressure”.

 Several months after COVID-related hospital admissions peaked, there have still been reports of ambulance delays, lengthy wait lists for elective surgeries, and a shortage of health workers.

 Labor is promising to build two new hospitals, upgrade several others, and open 20 new women’s health clinics inside hospitals.